Common Lisp the Language, 2nd Edition

 In some implementations the stream argument passed to a

-method is not the original stream but is an
+describe-object method is not the original stream but is an

-intermediate stream that implements parts of describe
+intermediate stream that implements parts of describe.

 Methods should therefore not depend on the identity of this stream.